 The San Giovanni fortress is a popular attraction and a totally unique thing to do in Kotor, Montenegro.

-GOOD TO KNOW: St John`s Fortress of the Fort of St Ivan are alternative names to San Giovanni Castle you might hear
+St John’s Fortress or also the Fort of St Ivan are alternative names to San Giovanni Castle you might hear

 Get out there